scottie1984/swagger-ui-express/README.md

 ### Swagger Explorer

-By default the Swagger Explorer bar is hidden, to display it pass true as the second parameter to the setup function:
+By default the Swagger Explorer bar is hidden, to display it pass true as the 'explorer' property of the options to the setup function:

 ```javascript
 const express = require('express');